lpasquale/AdaptiveAuthentication/Case Study (1)/README.md

 However, nearby vehicles may attempt to impersonate the ambulance to obtain road traffic information illegitimately.
 In this scenario, ensuring the confidentiality of traffic data and the authenticity of the communicating parties (ambulance and RSU) takes precedence over usability and performance considerations.
-To mitigate the risk of impersonation attacks, our tool suggests to employ certificate-based authentication to authenticate the the ambulance with the RSU.
+To mitigate the risk of impersonation attacks, our tool suggests to employ certificate-based authentication to authenticate the ambulance with the RSU.

 ## Scenario 2
 In the second scenario, the ambulance attempts to overtake a car.
 This requires exchanging